 The solution also benefits the system operators, as the Tibber technology gives them access to aggregated loads of flexible electricity from multiple households.

 In Europe, system operators spend approximately EUR 790 million per year on consumer flexibility services.
 The market is estimated to be worth close to EUR 3 billion by 2025, according to market researchers Frost & Sullivan.

 Tibber was founded in 2016.
-The company currently delivers electricity services to Norway and Sweden, and has plans to expand to Northern Europe in 2019.
+The company currently delivers electricity services to Germany, Norway and Sweden, and has plans for further expansion.